walsvid/dot/README.md

 # dot
-Dot files for vim, tmux and etc.
+Dot files for vim, tmux, git and etc.